What You Need to Know About Water Weight and How to Lose It

 Ever notice that after a hard workout, your muscles look swollen?
 It’s because your muscles are filled with water, preparing themselves to grow.
 But in the long term, working out stimulates blood flow that flushes out any excess water your body has, helping you get rid of water weight, says Sharp.

 Avoid Salty Foods and Carbs

 Nix the salty, processed foods.
 Instead of packing on the salt, try experimenting with different seasonings, suggests Sharp.
 And as for carbs, try to space them out throughout your day.
 If you’re not going to do anything active, you might want to limit your intake.

 A long-term juice cleanse may sound like a fast solution to drop the pounds, but in reality, it's packing on the water weight.
 Not only are you skimping on vital nutrients like protein, but when you're consuming just juice for a long time, your Lymphatic system weakens and can't keep up with the fluid balance and all that liquid wastes ends up hanging out between cells says Sharp.
-And that's not all; here, 27 Things a Juice Cleanse Does to Your Body.
+And that's not all; here, are what happens when you do a juice cleanse.

 5 Best Foods for Getting Rid of Water Weight

 We know that protein is essential for reaching your weight loss and muscle-strengthening goals, but did you know that skimping on this nutrient can actually set you back and make you gain water weight?
 "Be sure you're eating enough protein and calories to meet your muscles needs," says Sharp.
-Even if you're not a big meat eater, you can still get your protein with these 26 Best Vegetarian Sources of Protein.
+Even if you're not a big meat eater, you can still get your protein with these best vegetarian sources of protein.

 Like we said, not drinking enough H2O can actually result in more water retention due to dehydration.
 To counteract the bloat, Sharp suggests trying to hit minimum 8 cups of water a day to beat the bloat.
 There's also a different recommendation for how much water to drink per day to lose weight.